 - Surprises you with built-in rower functionality

-- Foldable into half thereby saving space and being compact
+- Foldable in half, thereby saving space and being compact

 - There is no possibility to upgrade resistance

-- Power Rods could lose resistance over time
+- Power Rods can lose resistance over time

-- Adjusting bench for various exercises could be a strenuous task
+- Adjusting bench for various exercises can be a strenuous task

-You could mistake the Marcy MWM 990 for a piece of commercial gym equipment given its bold black and red color combination and the frame made of heavy-duty steel.
+You can mistake the Marcy MWM 990 for a piece of commercial gym equipment given its bold black and red color combination and the frame made of heavy-duty steel.

 Perform over 30 strength training exercises that work out your entire body and target major muscle groups.